On the morning of Tuesday, September 12th, all Solution Developers Conference attendees are invited to participate in an “unconference.”

-At the Global Summit, we will have a “Big Board O’Topics.”
-Stop by on Sunday or Monday to post a topic you would like to discuss.
+At the Global Summit, we will have a table, and a “Big Board O’Topics.”
+Stop by on Sunday or Monday to suggest a topic you would like to discuss.
 Topics can be just about anything, but there are a few guidelines:

-• Topics should be work-related.
+- Topics should be technology-related.
 The “Star Trek vs. Star Wars” discussion should happen poolside, not at the Unconference.

-• Topics should be something your peers might care about.
-Issues or questions that are specific to you alone can be asked and answered in the Developer Zone.
+- Topics should be something your peers might care about.
+Issues or questions that are specific to you alone can be asked and answered in the Tech Exchange.